Wildest Dreams (Iron Maiden song)

 "Wildest Dreams" is a song by English heavy metal band Iron Maiden.
 It was released on 1 September 2003 as the lead single from their 13th studio album, Dance of Death (2003).
 It was written by guitarist Adrian Smith and bassist Steve Harris, and produced by Kevin Shirley.

 Production

 The band began performing the song in concert before the album was released.
 The single also includes an improvisational jam from the Dance of Death sessions.
 The song was again played on The Final Frontier World Tour.

-The music video is a computer animated short, where the band members drive around a desolate planet and into the mouth of Eddie (as depicted on the CD single cover).
+The music video is an animated short, where the band members drive around a desolate planet and into the mouth of Eddie (as depicted on the CD single cover).

 The guitar solo in "Wildest Dreams" is played by Adrian Smith.